 Could ballet master Alexander Tressor mobilize exercise, diet and stress reduction to keep his Parkinson’s-related pain and other symptoms at bay?
 Ten years after his diagnosis, here’s how his DIY protocol is playing out.

-Alexander Tressor was 47 and living in Manhattan when a neurologist gave him what he stoically calls “The Bad News.”
+When Alexander Tressor was 47 and living in Manhattan, a neurologist gave him what Tressor stoically calls “The Bad News.”
 A Russian-born ballet master, Tressor says hearing the word “Parkinson’s” was like getting hit by a lightning bolt.
 Then hearing “No cure . . . ” was like getting hit again.
 But Tressor is a resilient kind of guy.
 And an optimist.
 So he set about figuring out how he could sidestep the worst of what Parkinson’s could throw at him.
 And he wanted to do it without going on the usual cocktail of meds.
 He learned exercise and diet were game-changers with this disease.
 Would it be possible for him to take the self-discipline and insights he gained from ballet and use them to thwart the progression of Parkinson’s?

 “The biggest lesson is that you can overcome a lot of stuff if you’re disciplined.
 You’ve got to develop the necessary habit of working harder to beat this thing than how hard Parkinson’s is working to beat you.”